0-vortex/replit-node16-npm8-global-starter/README.md

 ### `shell.nix` - Configures the nix shell environment

 This file should look something like the example below.
-The `deps` array specifies which Nix packages you would like to be available in your environment.
-You can search for Nix packages here: https://search.nixos.org/packages
+The `deps` array is replaced by shell generation.

-What we are doing here is getting a sandbox reload mechanism, `node@16` lite and a separate binary install of `npm@8` which wo then configure to sensible userspace defaults:
+What we are doing here is getting a sandbox reload mechanism, `node@16` and a separate binary install of `npm@8` which we then configure to sensible userspace defaults:

 ```nix
 { pkgs ? import <nixpkgs> {} }: